 Temperature and Humidity

 Pachyphytums are generally tough and are considered hardy in US zones 10a to 11b.
 But there are limits to the temperatures they can be exposed to.
-They can survive 10-27°C indoors while prolonged exposure to 7°C and below will eventually kill the plant.
+They can survive 10-27°C plant indoors, while prolonged exposure to 7°C and below will eventually kill the plant.
 The plant can tolerate a high temperature but it needs humidity and good airflow to keep the foliage plump and fleshy.

 Pests and Diseases